accessibilitywars/aw2-builds/docs/_posts/2022-06-05-HSAC-Revenant-Best-Support.md

 credit: Hysvear.7386
 editor: berdandy
 title: Revenant - Support
-tags: revenant support herald hsac
+tags: healing revenant herald hot hsac groupcontent outdated
 spec: herald
 tagline: Hardstuck Accessibility Challenge
 ---

+Several traits and skills have changed since this build was published, healing and utility may be different now.

 The "Herald of Life" build is a Revenant Elite spec build that provides.
 It pulses Alacrity, Healing, Regen, Protection, Fury, Might, and did I mention healing?
 It also provides CC options and it has quite a bit of toughness and about 25k health.
 (Dodging? pshh who needs it.